Ajaingithub/Ajaingithub/README.md

 - 👋 Hi, I’m Abhinav Jain
 - 👀 I work in single cell, spatial, bulk multimodal and multiomics datasets in immune related disorders.
 Further I am interested in predicting the immune celltype using Machine Learning.
 - 🌱 I’m currently using R, Python, Nextflow, and bash/shell scripting.
-- 💞️ I’m looking to collaborate in immunology, immune aging, SARS-CoV-2, population genomics, and rare disease projects.
+- 💞️ I’m looking to collaborate in immunology, autoimmune disorders, immune aging, SARS-CoV-2, population genomics, and rare disease projects.
 - 📫 How to reach me abhinavjj@gmail.com.

 <!---